kawharton/voelz_lab/FRED_tutorial.md

 ## Making A Receptor

+In order to dock with FRED, you need to prepare the receptor.
+If you are trying to dock into a pocket where a known ligand already docks, the best input file is one with the ligand still bound.

 #### Open OEDOCKING GUI <br><br>
 a.
-File --> New --> Select PDB file of receptor with original ligand still bound --> click ok <br><br>
+File --> New --> Select 7N7D_model1_demo.pdb --> click ok <br><br>
 b.
 An option box appears.
 Click on Loop Building and deselect Build Missing Loops (**NOTE** This tutorial is specifically for G quadruplexes- For proteins, you may need to select different options)<br><br>
 c.
 Click Make OEDesignUnit <br><br>
 d.
 Wait for Spruce to run.
 A window will pop up that says Spruce ran successfully.
 Click ok <br><br>
 e.
 "Select DU to Make Receptor" window pops up.
 This screen is asking which bound ligand should define the docking site.
-Select which ligand should be used and click ok. <br><br>
+Select BER-A102 as the ligand and click ok. <br><br>
 f.
-On the Shape screen, select the receptor as the target, the ligand selected above as the ligand, and any ligand that should be ignored as X. Leave counter ions.
+On the Box screen, switch BER-A101 from target to X. Leave the BER-A102 as the ligand and the protein as receptor.
+Leave counter ions.
 After changing one of the options, a new OEDU must be created.
-If next is grayed out, click Make OEDesignUnit which will rerun Spruce. <br><br>
+Click Make OEDesignUnit which will rerun Spruce. <br><br>
 g.
-If the bounding box is satisfactory, click next, otherwise adjust. <br><br>
+Select Make OEDesginUnit and then click OK
 h.
+On the shape screen, adjust the box so that the ligand is fully inside the box, but there is not too much space around it the ligand.
+Click Next <br><br>
+i.
 Click Create Shape <br><br>
-i.
+j.
 Click save. <br><br>

 ## Running FRED on the command line<br>
 ```fred -receptor 7n7d_site2_demo.oedu -dbase berberine.mol2 -docked_molecule_file fred_output.oeb```